As participants complete your live maze, you’ll start seeing insights in the Results dashboard.

 - Questions results (Multiple Choice, Opinion Scale, Yes/No, and Open Question blocks)

-You'll find all tester information in the Testers tab.
+You’ll find all participant information in the Participants tab.

 Metadata